Brain Fog: Solutions to Help You Improve Concentration

 • Test for Inflammatory Diseases

-Samples from cerebrospinal fluid can be especially helpful to reveal any elevated levels of proteins that are suggestive of inflammation.
-The presence of these unexpected antibodies are usually found in patients with compromised or activated immune systems.
+Samples from cerebrospinal fluid can be especially helpful in revealing any elevated levels of proteins suggestive of inflammation.
+The presence of these unexpected antibodies is usually found in patients with compromised or activated immune systems.

 Can anxiety cause brain fog?